 Those in search of a slower-paced vacation (you don’t have to join the ship’s planned excursions) can wander through new towns and cities on their own.
 Many river cruisers go for the immersive experience into local culture and cuisine.
 They tend to go off on their own to explore new sights and enjoy lunches and even dinners ashore when possible.

-4. Children’s programs
+4. Children’s programs on a river cruise

 Ocean cruise ships, yes.
 River cruises, no. The only exceptions are special family-themed river cruises such as the partnership with Disney and AmaWaterways.
 Tauck Bridges also caters to multigenerational river cruises.
 Unless you choose a river cruise specifically targeted for children (usually seven years old minimum) don’t expect to see little kids running through the corridors.

 On a river cruise, everyone is expected to be seated for dinner in the dining room at one time, usually 7 p.m.
 While you can sashay into breakfast between 7 a.m.-9 a.m., and lunch from noon until 1:30pm (give or take based on itinerary schedule), guests on river cruises are expected to arrive to dinner on time as soon as the dining room is opened.
 Ocean cruises with their dine-when-you-want-to time doesn’t exist on the rivers.